lemoncheesecake/lemoncheesecake/README.md

 # Writing tests

-Lemoncheesecake provides several API functions to check data and to set various information into the test report.
+lemoncheesecake provides several API functions to check data and to set various information into the test report.

 ## Matchers